chemerisuk/better-emmet-plugin/README.md

 # better-emmet-plugin<br>[![NPM version][npm-version]][npm-url] [![NPM downloads][npm-downloads]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Bower version][bower-image]][bower-url]
 > Emmet abbreviation parser for [better-dom](https://github.com/chemerisuk/better-dom)

-Html strings are annoyingly verbose.
-Let's fix that with [Emmet](http://emmet.io/).
-Compare the HTML string:
+On front-end it's typically to have some HTML pieces in Java Script.
+This plugin helps to simplify such embed strings using a nice [Emmet](http://emmet.io/)-like syntax which we are all familiar with.
+Compare the line below:

 ```js
 DOM.create("<ul><li class='list-item'></li><li class='list-item'></li><li class='list-item'></li></ul>");